-Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can be made to the Director of Health Services, Victim Services Advocate - VSA (in partnership with Adams County Sexual Assault Services) and Ombuds Office.
-The Director of Health Services, VSA and Ombudsperson, in their capacity as a CSA, can make confidential crime reports to Campus Safety to ensure inclusion in the annual disclosure of crime statistics without disclosing personal identifying information.
-The Director of Health Services, VSA, and Ombudsperson will work closely with Campus Safety to properly assess reports for timely warning consideration and to avoid double counting of crimes.
-A confidential meeting may be requested with the Ombudsperson via email: ombuds@gettysburg.edu, or phone (717) 337-7099; or the VSA via email: euleau@pcar.org, or phone (888) 772-7227.
+Confidential reports for the purpose of inclusion in the annual disclosure of crime statistics can be made to the Victim Services Advocate (VSA) (in partnership with Adams County Empowerment Center and Safe Home) and Ombuds Office.
+The VSA and Ombudsperson, in their capacity as a CSA, can make confidential crime reports to Campus Safety to ensure inclusion in the annual disclosure of crime statistics without disclosing personal identifying information.
+The VSA and Ombudsperson will work closely with Campus Safety to properly assess reports for timely warning consideration and to avoid double counting of crimes.
+A confidential meeting may be requested with the Ombudsperson via email: ombuds@gettysburg.edu, or phone (717) 337-7099; or the VSA via phone (888) 772-7227.